 Certification of Fluoride Notification

 Missouri Revised Statute 640.136 was signed by the Governor in June of 2016.
-This statute requires that any public water system or district must notify the Missouri Department of Natural Resources, Missouri Department of Health and Senior Services, and its customers of its intentions to make modifications to fluoridation of its water supply.
+This statute requires that any public water system or district must notify the Missouri Department of Natural Resources (DNR), Missouri Department of Health and Senior Services (DHSS), and its customers of its intentions to make modifications to fluoridation of its water supply.

-- A change in fluoridation practices includes any addition or discontinuation of fluoridation.
+- A change in practices includes any addition or discontinuation of fluoridation.

-- The notification must take place at least 90 days prior to any meeting where a change in fluoridation practices is decided.
+- The notification must take place at least 90 days prior to any vote or meeting where a change in fluoridation practices is decided.